-There is guidance in the staff handbook on how prejudice-related incidents should be identified, assessed, recorded and dealt with.
+There is guidance in the Anti-bullying Policy on how prejudice-related incidents should be identified, assessed, recorded and dealt with.

 We keep a record of prejudice-related incidents and, if requested, provide a report to the local authority about the numbers, types and seriousness of prejudice-related incidents at our school and how they are dealt with.